About Husky Loves Japan

 One has a PhD in Computer Engineering and works with archeologists to uncover historical truth.
 The other has an M.Phil in Japanese Culture Studies and tries to inform the world about Japanese film.

 On a more personal level, we are booth foodies, both coffee addicts, we are both hopelessly addicted to Pokémon GO, and we love to travel the world.
 Here are some of our favorite things and places:

 Wikipedia (but I don't believe it)

 Why are we called Husky Loves Japan (and Onigunsô)?

-The cannel name stems from a conversation between the two of us from way back when.
-I was telling Onigunsô that my family always kept dogs when I was growing up, and for this reason I usually get well along with all dogs I encounter in life.
+The channel name stems from a conversation between the two of us from way back when.
+I was telling Onigunsô that my family always kept dogs when I was growing up.
+Therefore, I usually get along well with all dogs I encounter in this world.

-The image conjured about dogs in a traditional Norwegian household prompted the immediate response «like huskies».
-In fact, I grew up mostly around English Setters, and Huskies are far from a Norwegian breed, but the nickname stuck, and the cannel name followed thereafter.
+The idea of dogs in a traditional Norwegian household immediately made Onigunsô ask, «Like huskies?».
+To be honest, I grew up around English Setters, and Huskies are far from a Norwegian breed, but the nickname stuck, and the channel name followed thereafter.

 How do Husky Loves Japan operate?

-We are a creating team that would not work unless both was equally invested.
-We might have made this Scandinavian Husky the face of our channels, but our creations are all joint ventures.
-Fortunately we both love to blog and vlog about Tokyo and Japan in light of my Scandinavian roots.
+We are a creating team, who would not work unless both was equally invested.
+Husky might have become the face of our channels, but all our creations are joint ventures.
+Fortunately, we both love to blog and vlog about Tokyo and Japan and the differences we notice in relation to my Scandinavian roots.